At RJ Young, we are passionate about our people.

 RJ Young is the second largest independent office equipment dealer in the Southeast, specializing in document management solutions, managed print services, IT services, and office imaging.
 Headquartered in Nashville, Tennessee, RJ Young has been in business for nearly 62 years and has over 575 employees in 28 sales and service locations across eight states.
 Under the corporate tagline “Your productivity is our mission,” RJ Young helps modern professionals become more successful in their businesses with solutions to securely manage paper and digital information, maintain vital information technology systems and empower businesses with leading printing technologies.
 For further information, please visit https://www.rjyoung.com.

 Considering their significance, meters are one of those things that often don’t get the spotlight they deserve.
-That said, here’s some information that could potentially save you some money and headache.
+That said, here is some information that could potentially save you some money and headache when it comes to a meter.

 What is a meter?